Support Swift Bricks for Wales

 Do you want to help swifts recover in Wales?
 Support legislation to ensure that swift bricks are installed in all new buildings in Wales.

-In 2024, Julia Barrell launched a petition urging the Welsh Government to require Swift Bricks in all new buildings.
-Backed by Wildlife Trusts Wales, RSPB Cymru, and community groups, including the Môn Gwyrdd Youth Forum, this campaign is scheduled to be debated in the Senedd on Wednesday 1 October 2025.
+In 2024, Julia Barrell launched a petition urging the Welsh Government to require swift bricks in all new buildings.
+Backed by Wildlife Trusts Wales, RSPB Cymru and community groups, including the Môn Gwyrdd Youth Forum, almost 11,000 people signed the petition, and the proposal was debated in the Senedd (Welsh Parliament) in early October.

 Swifts are extraordinary birds.
 They spend almost their entire lives in flight, including eating, sleeping and mating – and their evocative calls define our summer.
 Sadly, those calls are fading out, as swifts are now the fastest declining species in Wales, with numbers having fallen by 75% since 1999.
 Over half our swifts have been lost in the past decade alone.